f5devcentral/f5-automation-labs/docs/lab-1/authentication.rst

 Follow the **Lab 1.2 - API Authentication** steps in order found in the Postman collection to complete this portion of the lab.
 The requests and responses have been included below for reference.

-In this lab, the basic authenication value is the base64-encoding of the BIG-IPs default username and password **admin:admin**.
+In this lab, the basic authentication value is the base64-encoding of the BIG-IPs default username and password **admin:admin**.

-Once successfully authenticated, the BIG-IP response will respond with an authentication token that should be copied and placed into the **{{big_ip_a_auth_token}}** Postman environemnt variable.
+Once successfully authenticated, the BIG-IP response will respond with an authentication token that should be copied and placed into the **{{big_ip_a_auth_token}}** Postman environment variable.

 .. attention:: Some response content has been removed for brevity.